MarcGravel/TweeterBackendApi/Readme.md

 HTTP success code: 201

 POST will log a user in if the username / password combo match.

-Return data contains confirmation information about the user as well as a login token An error will be returned if the login information is invalid.
+Return data contains confirmation information about the user as well as a login token.

+An error will be returned if the login information is invalid.

-Client can send either username OR email along with the password for login validation
+Client can send either username OR email along with the password for login validation.

 Required data: {"email", "password"} OR {"username", "password"}